 One of the most effective ways of freeing up your Mac and creating more space from the hard drive is cleaning up the junk your macOS has accumulated.
 System Junks includes temporary and unnecessary files left behind by the activity log, cache, language database, leftovers, broken app data, document junk, universal binaries, development junk, Xcode junk, and old updates that you probably didn’t know had left behind some seemingly harmless pieces of stuff that would soon become a pain in your Mac system.

-How do you get rid of all these junks?
+How do you get rid of all this junk?
 You will have to open the folders one after the other to empty their contents; don’t delete the folders themselves.
 To be on the safe side, you can first copy the folder to another destination, either another folder or perhaps an external drive if you have one before you delete them.
 This is because you don’t want to delete files your system actually needs.
-However, after deleting them, once you see that it doesn’t affect it negatively, you can go on and permanently delete it.
+However, after deleting them, once you see that it doesn’t affect them negatively, you can go on and permanently delete them.